-VII.
-GEOLOGY AND SOILS Potentially Significant Impact Less Than Significant With Mitigation Measures Less Than Significant Impact No Impact Source Number Would the project: a) Directly or indirectly cause potentially substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area \boxtimes 1, 2, 3, 4, 5, 18, 19 a known fault?
+V II.
+GEOLOGY AND SOILS Potentially Significant Impact Less Than Significant With Mitigation Measures Less Than Significant Impact No Impact Source Number Wo ould the project: a) Directly or indirectly cause potentially substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area 1, 2, 3, 4, 5, 18, 19 or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special.
 Publication 42.

-Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides?
-1. 3.
-4. 5. b) Result in substantial soil erosion or the loss of \boxtimes 19, 21, 24, topsoil?
-25. 30 c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the 1, 2, 3, 5, project, and potentially result in on-site or off-site \boxtimes 6, 9, 18, landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18- \times 1-B of the Uniform Building Code (1994), creating 5, 7, 39 substantial direct or indirect risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater 2, 4, 5, 7, \bowtie 13, 39 disposal systems where sewers are not available for the disposal of waste water? f) Directly or indirectly destroy a unique paleontological 1.
-2. 3.
-4. \boxtimes or based on other substantial evidence of a) The Project site is located in a seismically active area of California and is expected to experience moderate to severe ground shaking during the lifetime of the Project.
-That risk is not considered substantially different than that of other similar properties and projects in California.
+- ii) Strong seismic ground shaking? - iii) Seismic-related ground failure, including liquefaction? - iv) Landslides? - b) Result in substantial soil erosion or the loss of topsoil? - c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on-site or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? - Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? - e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of waste water? - f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?